camunda/camunda-docs/docs/reference/bpmn-processes/user-tasks/user-tasks.md

 ## Variable mappings

 By default, all job variables are merged into the process instance.
-This behavior can be customized by defining an output mapping at the service task.
+This behavior can be customized by defining an output mapping at the user task.

 Input mappings can be used to transform the variables into a format that is accepted by the job worker.